Automatic Course Shell Creation

 A course can be set to "public" for outside users to view (read only), but they cannot participate in the course (discussion, quiz, assignments, surveys, messages, etc).

-- Copy the course into a current shell
+- Copy the course into a current shell to edit content

 - Request access for a student with an incomplete